The Science Behind AJN003

 {{brizy_dc_image_alt imageSrc=

-AltrixBio is moving rapidly toward clinical development, with FDA feedback that supports an expedited 505(b)(2) regulatory path.
-We anticipate launching a Phase 1 clinical trial in 2026.
+AltrixBio is advancing toward clinical development with FDA feedback supporting an expedited 505(b)(2) regulatory pathway.
+We anticipate initiating a Phase 1 clinical trial in 2026.

 Phase 1 Clinical Trial Overview: